PSHE at Scotts Primary School

 Each term we celebrate 'Good to be Different Day', celebrating diversity within our school.
 Each term we have a different theme.

-Our last Good to be Different day was part of anti-bullying week.
+Good to be Different day in the Autumn term was part of anti-bullying week.
 We celebrated the diversity within our community and discussed the impact that our words and actions have on other people.

 This 'Good to be Different Day' was themed around friendship.
 All classes used the book 'Dandylion' as a stimulus to promote this theme.
 We explored what this term meant and the different forms of friendships.